railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_module.rst

 test server for your company's users and give them the same configuration as the production server.

-To install a new module saved in ZIP file form, use the menu :menuselection:`Administration --> Modules Management --> Import a new module`.
+To install a new module saved in ZIP file form, use the menu :menuselection:`Administration --> Modules Management --> Import module`.

 ..
 Copyright © Open Object Press.
 All rights reserved.